Parents & Families

 Students receive an email notification to their campus email account when mail or

 packages arrive.
-The operating hours of the Awesome Mail and Print are Monday through
+The operating hours of the The Post are Monday through Friday 8:00am

 Are there any events for students to participate in during their first semester? (top of page)

 Yes.
 Each year the Office of New Student & Family Programs hosts Week of Welcome.
-This week begins on Great Move-In Day during the Fall semester and has events planned
+This week begins on Move-In Days before the start of the Fall semester and has events

-throughout the first week of classes.
-We welcome new and returning students back to
+planned leading up to the first day of classes.
+We welcome new and returning students

-campus by offering free food, entertainment, and fun.
-Students also have an opportunity
+back to campus by offering free food, entertainment, and fun.
+Students also have an

-get exposed to Tech's numerous organizations and become involved within the academic
+opportunity get exposed to Tech's numerous organizations and become involved within

-community.
+the academic community.
 A full list of events may be found at tntech.edu/weekofwelcome/.
-We hope you encourage your student to participate in Week of Welcome.
+For new students starting in the spring, we also offer Spring Welcome, which is similar to Week of Welcome.
+We hope you encourage your student to participate in Week of Welcome or Spring Welcome.